 Arthur Conan Doyle’s most famous story is structured around a family curse stemming from an ancestor’s torture and murder of an innocent woman (Judy Moyens).
 In other words, it’s just the kind of gothic situation that classic horror films dote on.
 In a crisply paced prologue set a century or two back, Sir Hugo Baskerville (David Oxley of Ill Met By Moonlight) raffles off a captive girl for rape by his dissolute friends.
 When she escapes, he sends the hounds after ‘the Bitch!’ which leads to a bloody end.
 Not even Gainsborough’s pulpy costume pictures were this gruesome.
 I believe that in the American version, the word ‘bitch’ is blooped by another noise, perhaps a dog’s bark.
 It’s pretty strong for 1959, England or America.

 Basil Rathbone is a pale poseur next to Peter Cushing’s cool, calculating crime solver.
-Slightly smug, thoroughly confident, this Holmes operates as a total intellectual independent, frequently not even letting the faithful Doctor Watson in on his plans.
+Slightly smug, thoroughly confident, this Holmes operates as an independent intellectual, frequently excluding the faithful Doctor Watson from his plans.
 He’s also not above using callous snobbery to further his investigation.
 He insults Sir Henry’s neighbors so as to manipulate the emotional nobleman.
 As a character, Holmes is a man with a complete understanding of how Victorian England operates.
 Some of the stories seem a criticism of the era’s rigid, classed social system.
 He places himself as an outsider, respected yet friendless, save for Watson.

 André Morell’s interpretation makes Dr. Watson for once a serious foil instead of comedy relief.
-A bit stodgy and unimaginative, Watson is really the hero of the story — he soldiers through the incident-laden center section in good faith, trying his best to carry on in Holmes’ absence.
+A bit stodgy and unimaginative, Watson is really the hero of the story — he soldiers through the story’s incident-laden center section in good faith, Holding forth in Holmes’ absence.

 Savant understands that Peter Bryan’s script deviates widely from the original book, and can’t help but wonder if Doyle gave the class-warfare angle the same emphasis seen here.
 A number of Hammer films around this time had overt political themes.
 Colonial issues inform The Mummy, and The Stranglers of Bombay re-interprets a real historical murder-for-profit cult as anti-colonial terrorism.